Five Things to Know About the Declaration of Sentiments

 Editor’s Note, July 20, 2020: This article has been updated in anticipation of the centennial of the 19th Amendment, which granted women suffrage.
 Read more about the the Seneca Falls Convention here.

-Women’s historians all over the United States had reason to pay attention during Hillary Clinton’s speech in Brooklyn last night.
-Personal politics aside, the night was a history-making one—as the presumptive Democratic nominee, Clinton has now become the first woman from a major party to win enough delegates to secure her party’s nomination.
-But there was another reason for the excitement: During her speech, Clinton made mention of the Seneca Falls Declaration of Sentiments.
+In June 2016, as Hillary Clinton became the first woman from a major party to win enough delegates to secure the nomination, the former Secretary of State made mention of another consequential moment in women's political history: the Seneca Falls Declaration of Sentiments.
 “A small but determined group of women, and men, came together with the idea that women deserved equal rights,” she said.
 “It was the first time in human history that that kind of declaration occurred."

 Why would a potential President name-drop a 168-year-old document?
 Here’s what you should know about the Declaration of Sentiments and Resolutions that was passed at the Seneca Falls Convention on women’s rights:

 It has its roots in a dispute over seating